Where They Are Now: Business Management Careers

 Database Management, Regional Economic Development

-Sitting in her graduate-level BSAT course, Rachel Thibodaux was certain this was not what she was going to be doing in the future.
+Sitting in her graduate-level BSAT course, Rachel Thibodaux was certain this was not what she would be doing in the future.
 But that’s exactly what she’s doing a year out from earning her bachelor’s degree in management and then her MBA.

 Rachel Thibodaux works with One Acadiana after earning her bachelor's in management and her MBA from UL Lafayette.

-Thibodaux is the Database Manager for One Acadiana, an economic development organization based in Lafayette and serving nine parishes in South Louisiana.
+Thibodaux is the Database Manager for One Acadiana, an economic development group serving nine parishes in South Louisiana.

-“We use our CRM with our accounting system, our events systems, with member investor relations, with business development — it plays a part in every single team throughout the organization so anything they might need within the system as far as tracking, invoices, or reports, that all falls under my scope.”
+“We use our CRM with our accounting, events, member investor relations, and business development systems.
+It plays a part in every single team throughout the organization.
+Anything they might need: tracking, invoices, reports, that all falls under my scope.”

 Frequently, Thibodaux says, her role is cleaning up data or finding how to organize it to fit a specific purpose.

-“When it comes to certain aspects of data cleanup, sometimes it’s more like a puzzle — what piece am I missing to make this report, or invoice, or ticket do what I need it to do?
-It’s kind of fun trying to figure out what it is that I need to apply,” she says.
-“Once I do figure it out and have it all done, there’s a sense of accomplishment there.”
+“When it comes to certain aspects of data cleanup, sometimes it’s like a puzzle.
+What piece am I missing to make this report?
+It’s kind of fun figuring out what I need to apply,” she says.
+“Once I figure it out and it's all finished, there’s a sense of accomplishment.”

-Thibodaux says her time in UL Lafayette’s management program prepared her to embrace and adapt to a range of leadership styles and team members.
+Thibodaux says her time in UL Lafayette’s management program prepared her for a range of leadership styles and team members.

-“With any job, besides whatever your day-to-day obligations are, there’s also working as a team, understanding that if you’re needed elsewhere, you lean in,” she says.
-“A lot of management classes we studied prepared me for different leadership styles and work dynamics.”
+“With any job, there’s always teamwork.
+Understanding that if you’re needed elsewhere, you lean in,” she says.
+“Those management classes prepared me for different leadership styles and work dynamics.”

 For those preparing for their own job search, Thibodaux says not to skip UL Lafayette’s Office of Career Services.

 “Interviews are scary,” she says.
-“UL Lafayette offers so much to help you have some sort of idea what you’re getting yourself into and to make sure your resume looks professional.
+“UL Lafayette helps prepare you and ensures your resume looks solid.
 And it’s all free, so definitely take advantage of that.”

 Similar careers: